Mithgol/phido/README.md

 ## Requirements

 * PhiDo is written in HTML5 + CSS + JavaScript and requires [node-webkit](https://github.com/rogerwang/node-webkit) to run.
+Node-webkit v0.10.x is recommended.

 * Have 2 Gb RAM (or more).
 When PhiDo renders large Fidonet echomail areas (thousands of messages) and Firefox is running in background, if the system has only 1 Gb RAM (or less), swapping occurs inevitably.